nipafx/nipafx.dev/content/articles/2015-03-09-test-collection-implementations-with-guava.md

 Let's have a quick look at it.

-### Overview

-This post will first show how to set up the project before looking at how to get started with the actual tests.

-I created no dedicated examples but you can see [how I used this in LibFX](https://github.com/CodeFX-org/LibFX/blob/680e87321ab3a7f09920b275e63b673afc3dc98e/src/test/java/org/codefx/libfx/collection/transform/TransformingSetTest.java?ts=4).

-[toc exclude=Overview]

 ## Setup

 For this to work we need JUnit, the Guava-Testlib and a little boilerplate code.